vitrivr/ADAMpro/docs/README.md

 docker exec adampro /adampro/update.sh
 ```

+Note that the Docker container makes use of a number of environment variables which can be adjusted, e.g., for better performance.
+Note in particular `ADAMPRO_MEMORY` which is set to `2g`.
+A few other environment variables, e.g., `ADAMPRO_START_WEBUI`, can be used to denote whether certain parts of ADAMpro should be started or not.

 ### Running ADAMpro locally
 ADAMpro can be built using [sbt](http://www.scala-sbt.org/).
 We provide various sbt tasks to simplify the deployment and development.